Esthetician Schools in Tennessee

 The requirements to become an esthetician in Tennessee stipulate that applicants:

-Beginning in 2022, all Tennessee beauty professionals are required to complete the approved domestic violence training.
+Additionally, all Tennessee beauty professionals are required to complete the approved domestic violence training.
 Expect to take the training at your beauty school and keep the certificate for at least two years.
 You may need the certificate to renew your license later as well.

 Tennessee Esthetics Careers